analogdevicesinc/ai8x-training/README.md

 3. CoolTerm (Serial Terminal, Free), http://freeware.the-meiers.org
    or Serial ($30), https://apps.apple.com/us/app/serial/id877615577?mt=12
 4. Git Fork (Graphical Git Client, $50), https://git-fork.com
+   or GitHub Desktop (Graphical Git Client, Free), https://desktop.github.com
 5. Beyond Compare (Diff and Merge Tool, $60), https://scootersoftware.com

 ### Project Installation

 *The software in this project requires Python 3.6.9 or a later 3.6.x version.
-Versions 3.7/3.8 are not yet supported.*
+Versions 3.7/3.8/3.9 are not yet supported.*

 It is not necessary to install Python 3.6.9 system-wide, or to rely on the system-provided Python.
 To manage Python versions, use `pyenv` (https://github.com/pyenv/pyenv).